04 Health policy

 Key persons are responsible for administering medication to their key children; ensuring consent forms are completed, medicines stored

-Administering medicines during the child’s session will only be done if absolutely necessary.
+Administering medicines during the child’s session will only be done if necessary.

 If a